lxsbch/neuroCNVscore/README.md

 ```

 ## Pretained models
-The trained models are currently provided in two types, copy number loss and copy number gain.
+The trained models are currently provided in two types: copy number loss and copy number gain.